 While traditional wills remain the most common estate planning tool, living trusts have become more popular over the years and provide individuals who create them with a variety of unique advantages.

-During the probate process, courts have been known to freeze assets for time periods of weeks to months while they determine the disposition of the estate.
+During the probate process, courts have been known to freeze assets for weeks to months while they determine the disposition of the estate.
 Your loved ones may need immediate financial assistance in the occurrence of your death.
 They could be prevented from getting the help they need if only a will is in place.

 At Johnson, Gasink & Baxter, LLP, our living trust attorneys have more than a half-century combine experience and can create a detailed and legally sound living trust as part of your comprehensive estate plan.
 We offer customized solutions centered around your unique needs and make it a priority to help you achieve the peace of mind you deserve, knowing that your loved ones will be cared for.